 Many Chinese companies that provide credit to foreign businesses do so because their invoices are insured by Sinosure.
 Sinosure is a massive China-based government-owned export and credit insurance company.

 Foreign companies sometimes face Sinosure when they have failed to pay their Chinese supplier for product.
 When that happens, Sinosure usually steps in and threatens to sue.

-We have worked with a number of companies in dealing with Sinosure and those experiences, coupled with numerous consultations with Chinese lawyers who know and understand Sinosure, have convinced us that the following is typically true:
+My law firm’s international dispute resolution attorneys have worked with a number of companies in dealing with Sinosure and those experiences have convinced us of the following:

 - If you are not paying your Chinese supplier because you are having cash flow problems, Sinosure will not listen.